-Everything is ephemeral, impermanent, and nothing can ever be repeated exactly the same; knowing this, that everything attains a brief but also unique presence in time and space, enriches perception, self-awareness and appreciation of every moment.
+Everything is ephemeral and nothing can ever be repeated exactly the same; knowing this, that everything attains a brief but also unique presence in time and space, enriches perception and appreciation of every moment.
 In art, a focused and repetitive action can leave a ‘record’ of the artist’s state of mind in the moment of creating an artwork, while also revealing the intimate creative process taking place.